HeyWray/SRUS-TW-Games/knowledge-and-reflection.md

 5. In your own words, explain each line in the pearson hash function above in terms of the criteria you listed in question 2.

-> "Import random, creating a consistent randomized number from 42.
+> Import random, creating a consistent randomized number from 42.
 Create a table to and shuffle it to provide randomness and security, this also increases it's sensitivity.
-Lastly create the key by looping through each character to provide a given consistent key based on the random values. "
+Lastly create the key by looping through each character to provide a given consistent key based on the random values.

 6. Write pseudocode of how you would store Players in PlayerLists in a hash map.